 The previous guests are expected to change the sheets before they leave, that’s my rule.
 I can’t change all the beds after my guests leave.
 But I can clean the bathrooms, vacuum, and wash the floors, that’s it.

 The reason I do this is so my next set of guests can come late and their beds are ready.
 You gotta love it, the table lamp is on and it looks welcoming.

 This gets tricky because we all like our own pillows.
 Some people have neck issues or back issues.
 I buy the pillows at Costco that are 2 pillows for $6.00.

 I didn’t spend a lot on them and if they get soiled or whatever, I can toss them.
 If they are washable that’s a bonus for me.
 I’m a clean freak and I know it.

 Quilts or Blankets

 After my guests leave I wash every single quilt or blanket used.
 That’s how I roll.
-I want my guests to have clean everything when they arrive the next time, does that make sense?
+I want my friends and family visiting to have clean everything when they arrive the next time, does that make sense?

 After my guests leave, I clean the bathrooms, tub, shower, mirrors, and floors.
 A fresh bar of soap is replaced after each group leaves so it’s fresh for the next group.
 I put a clean 4-gallon bag in each garbage can in both bathrooms.